-Confluence Health is an affiliation of Central Washington Hospital and Wenatchee Valley Medical Center.
-Community Choice Healthcare Network is a regional health improvement collaborative that leads the region in assessing population health needs and facilitating a framework of inclusive collaboration to improve health.
+Wenatchee Valley Hospital, Central Washington Hospital and Wenatchee Valley Clinics are all part of an affiliation that makes up the Confluence Health system serving North Central Washington.
+Community Choice Healthcare Network is a regional healthcare collaborative that leads the region in assessing population health needs and facilitating a framework of inclusive collaboration to improve health.

-Central Washington Hospital Community Health Needs Assessment Report & Implementation Plan
+Wenatchee Valley Hospital Community Health Needs Assessment Report & Implementation Plan